faerietree/multimachine_light_precise/README.md

 <img src="multimachine_universally_scalable_schema.jpg" alt="" title=""/>

-Alias
----
-Previously also known as:
-* PUS - Printer universally scalable (subset of multimachine universally scalable)
-* HOG3D PlaDruMas (PlatinenDruckMaschine)
-The primer term is misleading as this version is not scalable due to an upper limit to the size of T slots available of 0.64 m which is used currently.

-It is a, to an as high as possible degree, from <a href="http://wiki.opensourceecology.de/Universal_Prototyping_Kit#Basis-Set_Strukturelemente">Universal Prototyping Kit</a>-Parts  built machine, which shall operate both as 3D printer and circuit mill.
+An to an as high as possible degree from <a href="http://wiki.opensourceecology.de/Universal_Prototyping_Kit#Basis-Set_Strukturelemente">Universal Prototyping Kit</a> parts built machine, which shall operate both as 3D printer and circuit mill.

 <img src="HOG3D_PlaDruMas.png" alt="" title=""/>